jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 For more information on how trauma is inherited through ancestral lineages, please see Mark Wolynn’s book, [It Didn’t Begin With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle](https://www.amazon.com/Didnt-Start-You-Inherited-Family/dp/1101980389).

-Additionally, for some additional high-level information on healing past-lives related to the ancestral line, please see [Dolores Cannon](https://en.wikipedia.org/wiki/Dolores_Cannon)'s [collection of books bubbling with profound wisdom](https://www.amazon.com/s?k=dolores+cannon&crid=3LJ6SPIVFT4WO&sprefix=dolores+cannon%2Caps%2C163) and specifically her <i>Quantum Healing Hypnosis Technique</i>, a high-level hypnotherapy used to help heal past-life and ancestrally-related trauma.<sup>[[1]](https://www.hypnotherapy-directory.org.uk/articles/qhht-the-gold-standard-of-past-life-regression)</sup><sup>[[2]](https://journeystoheal.com/services/qhht-los-angeles/)</sup>
+For further high-level insight on healing past-lives related to the ancestral line, please see [Dolores Cannon](https://en.wikipedia.org/wiki/Dolores_Cannon)'s [collection of books bubbling with profound wisdom](https://www.amazon.com/s?k=dolores+cannon&crid=3LJ6SPIVFT4WO&sprefix=dolores+cannon%2Caps%2C163) and specifically her <i>Quantum Healing Hypnosis Technique</i>, a high-level hypnotherapy used to help heal past-life and ancestrally-related trauma.<sup>[[1]](https://www.hypnotherapy-directory.org.uk/articles/qhht-the-gold-standard-of-past-life-regression)</sup><sup>[[2]](https://journeystoheal.com/services/qhht-los-angeles/)</sup>

 Furthermore, we can really <i>feel into the trauma</i> that may have been carried over from previous generations into our own bodies today.